maxbates/cogeneration/doc/multimers.md

 ## Current State + Questions

-We already pass around `chain_idx` alongside `res_idx`.
 There are many aspects of the model and framework that should already support multiple chains.
+For example, We already pass around `chain_idx` alongside `res_idx`.
-However, there are several assumptions we make that we are working with monomers.
+However, There are some assumptions we make that we are working with monomers.
+Most of these assumptions are in the `data` and `dataset` side of things.

-Items in the dataset are currently single chains.
+Items in the `dataset` are currently single chains.
 When we load a PDB, we currently take out chain `"A"` in `parse_pdb_feats()` We pass around `chain_feats` but need to move to `all_chain_feats` which is a dictionary of chains.
+Or, `ProcessedFile` needs to represent the chains mashed together appropriately.

+Conversely, `process_pdb_files()` already merges multiple chains.
+We need to inspect the multimer files available and see how they were encoded (presumably by `process_pdb_files()`).
+We need to see what the indexing looks like in those multi-chain files.
+We need to merge this behavior with `parse_pdb_feats()`.

 Currently, we center the monomer to maintain translation invariance.
 We instead need to center the multimer i.e. center of mass of all chains.
-There is an option to do this in `parse_pdb_feats()`
+There is an option to do this in `parse_pdb_feats()` for the dataset.
+During sampling, Interpolant's current centering procedure using COM should be fine.

 We currently start with centered guassian noise.
 (?)
 We could instead use the "harmonic prior" from EigenFold / ESMFlow.

+The model and module should mostly "just work."
+We probably need to update how we embed things.
+Changing the `idx` may be sufficient.

 Validation etc. assumes a single chain, and will be a reasonable lift to update where appropriate.